foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 Args:
  - `element`: the HF Dataset element.
  - `tokenizer`: Tokenizer to be used for the EOS token, which will be appended when formatting the data into a single sequence.
 Defaults to empty.
- - `dataset_text_field`: Text column name of the dataset where formatted text is saved.
+ - `formatted_text_column_name`: Text column name of the dataset where formatted text is saved.
  - `template`: Template to format data with.
 Features of Dataset should be referred to by their key.
  - `add_eos_token`: should add tokenizer.eos_token to text or not, defaults to True.

-Returns formatted Dataset element by formatting dataset with template+tokenizer.EOS_TOKEN, saving the result to dataset_text_field argument.
+Returns formatted Dataset element by formatting dataset with template+tokenizer.EOS_TOKEN, saving the result to formatted_text_column_name argument.

 ### `apply_custom_jinja_template`:
 Applies a custom jinja template (e.g., Alpaca style) to format dataset elements.